oscar-besga-panel/JedisExtraUtils/README.md

 All this classes use a Jedis pool connection to make them thread-safe and more efficient.

+It's intended to make possible distributes locking and synchronization, share data across process and aid with distributed computing.

 Jedis collections have a direct Redis storage, with no (or very little, as needed) local data.